IntoxicatedKid/Dayuu-Mod/README.md

 Adds 5+1 Dayuu cards, 1 Dayuu exhibit to the game.
-It's more of a joke, practice mod and unbalanced.
+It's more of a joke, practice mod.
 You need LBoL-Entity-Sideloader to use this mod.

 Installation(Github): Download DayuuMod.dll and place it to Steam\steamapps\common\LBoL\BepInEx\plugins